borzel/OpenX32/README.md

 To run the softwares, take an USB-Thumbdrive, copy all files to it and run them from this drive directly after mounting it in OpenX32 using command "mount /dev/sda1 /mnt/usb"

+### Step 4: Compiling logic for the FPGA

+The X32 devices before 2020 are using a Xilinx Spartan-3A X3CS1400 FPGA to route the audio between the individual ADCs, DACs, expansion card and digital connectors like AES50 and UltraNet.
+For the Spartan-3A we can use the free version of Xilinx ISE 14.7 as the most recent toolchain to synthesize logic for this FPGA:

+Download ISE 14.7 from the Xilinx (AMD) website: https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive-ise.html.
+There are two options: a preinstalled linux virtual machine or the direct version.
+The virtual machine is working fine.
+If you want to use the direct version under Windows, here is a short manual as this needs some adjustments:

+1. Download the DVD image: https://www.xilinx.com/member/forms/download/xef.html?filename=Xilinx_ISE_DS_14.7_1015_1.tar
+2. Start the setup and install the software.
+At about 95% the installation will hang.
+Go into the taskmanager and kill the software "Webtalk32" several times until the setup finishes (successfully!)
+3. Set the Windows-Environmental-Variable "XILINX_VC_CHECK_NOOP" to "1".
+Otherwise the software will complain about a non-installed VisualStudio Runtime 2008 even if it is installed correctly
+4. On modern Windows 10/11 ISE 14.7 will not start beyond the Splash-Screen due to the use of "SmartHeap" within the file "libPortability.dll".
+Download the patch from https://github.com/cbureriu/xilinx-14.7-patch-for-Win10-32-64 that simply will replace the file "libPortability.dll" by "libPortabilityNOSH.dll" (NOSH = NoSmartHeap) that comes with the original installation.
+5. Start ISE 14.7, open the OpenX32 project and compile the logic of the main-schematic.

+### Step 5: Compiling code for the SHARC DSPs

+At the moment it seems that the DSPs can only be programmed using a closed-source toolchain with a paid license.
+Currently I'm searching for a working solution for this problem...

 ## What is working at the moment and what is planned so far
 * [x] Linux-Kernel in Version 6.12 (LTS) starts to shell using display framebuffer
 * [x] init-script for setting up the operating system